 Benefit from our Institute of Physics accredited courses, state-of-the-art physics teaching laboratories and our observatory - one of the largest, best-equipped teaching observatories in the UK enabling you to make real astronomical observations.

-Physics and astronomy have been taught continuously in Preston for over 190 years; and we trace our heritage back to Jeremiah Horrocks who made the first successful prediction and observation of a Transit of Venus, from central Lancashire in 1639.
+Physics and astronomy have been taught in Preston for over 190 years.
+We trace our heritage back to Jeremiah Horrocks in 1639.
+He made the first successful prediction and observation of a Transit of Venus from central Lancashire.
+These all make us one of the best universities for physics in the UK.

 - Benefit from Alston Observatory - one of the largest, best-equipped teaching observatories with £200,000 recent investment in the most powerful modern telescope available in the UK.
 The observatory’s 20+ telescopes are used weekly by Year 1 students on all degrees.